yeshan-geo/yeshan-geo.github.io/index.md

 ## About

-I am an R&D Engineer in the Department of Scientific Computing at the **National Institute of Clean-and-Low-Carbon Energy (NICE)** focusing on **AI for Science**.
+I am an R&D Engineer in the Department of Scientific Intelligence and Computing at the **National Institute of Clean-and-Low-Carbon Energy (NICE)** focusing on **AI for Science**.
 Before joining NICE, I was an assistant professor in the **Department of Computer Sciences and Artificial Intelligence (School of Information Engineering)** at the **China University of Geosciences (Beijing)**.

 I have hybrid backgrounds in geoscience and computer science.
 My primary research interests lie in utilizing data-driven methods to explore and address Earth-related problems, particularly those in paleoclimate and paleogeography.
 I have also been involved in projects related to geoscientific software development, quantitative stratigraphy, and spatiotemporal analytics.
 In addition, I was a participant of the [Deep-time Digital Earth (DDE)](https://www.ddeworld.org/) project and co-founder of the [GISphere](https://gisphere.info/) educational platform.